RudiKlassen-zz/Autopad/README.md

 _sudo g++ -DRPI /home/pi/433Utils/rc-switch/RCSwitch.cpp piRCSwitchControl.cpp -o piRCSwitchControl -lwiringPi_

-### Konfiguration des Makropads
+### Macropad (Programmable keyboard)

 The macropad can trigger commands by sending corresponding strings to the RaspberryPI or the executing terminal.
 I used https://github.com/qmk/qmk_firmware to create the keymap and macros on my pad.
-As macro pad I use the Chocopad of Keeb.io.
-But it also works with any other programmable keyboard.
+As macropad I use the _Chocopad_ of https://keeb.io But it also works with any other programmable keyboard.
 It is important that the keyboard is connected to the RaspberryPI.

 ## Executable commands